-You also should do some discernment on whether you will attend MYLE as a congregation or if anyone from your group would benefit from being a part of the tAble.
-These are important community- and identity-building ministries that can have lasting impacts on individuals and congregations.
+You also should do some discernment on whether anyone from your group will attend the Multicultural Youth Leadership Event (MYLE) or the tAble.
+These are important community and identity building ministries that can have lasting impacts on individuals and congregations.
 If your congregation does not have a history of sending people to MYLE or the tAble (formerly DAYLE), the Gathering office can connect you with congregations in your area that have participated.

 Congregations register and attend the ELCA Youth Gathering as a group.
 Every ELCA congregation has a unique five-digit ID number that is necessary for registration.
-If you don't know your number, find it in the ELCA Yearbook in your church office or contact the Gathering staff at gathering@elca.org.
+If you don't know your number, find it in the ELCA Yearbook in your church or synod office or contact the Gathering staff at gathering@elca.org.